tthanh183/java-backend/java-core/_03_OOP/07_Final.md

 class Honda extends Bike {
                    ^
 ```
-Question: Can a final method be inherited?
-Answer: Yes, but you cannot override it.
 4. **Blank Final Variable**

 A final variable that is not initialized at the time of declaration is known as a blank final variable.
 We must initialize the blank final variable in the constructor of the class.